Dmytro Parfyonov: Playing career

 Parfyonov is best known as a player of Chornomorets Odesa and Spartak Moscow.
 He spent seven years playing for Spartak Moscow in the Russian Premier League, earning several champion's titles.

 Coaching career

 On 21 May 2018, following FC Tosno's relegation from the Russian Premier League, he signed as a manager for FC Ural Yekaterinburg.
 He resigned from Ural on 19 July 2020 following a defeat in the 2019–20 Russian Cup semifinal to FC Khimki.

 On 2 November 2020, he was hired by FC Arsenal Tula.
 He left Arsenal by mutual consent on 3 September 2021, with the club in the relegation spot.

 On 11 June 2022, Parfyonov signed with Rodina Moscow, newly promoted into the second-tier Russian Football National League.
+He left Rodina by mutual consent on 10 October 2023.

+On 1 December 2023, Parfyonov was hired by Aktobe in Kazakhstan.